×

 We asked expat moms who gave birth in Colombia about their experiences and advice they have for other moms to be.
 They said:

 "If you have a high-risk pregnancy, I would recomment returning to the States.
 The NICU staff at FSF are great, but if our son had been born much earlier, he would have needed to medevac to the States, where the equipment and medical technology are better.
 They were fine for his condition, but the NICU chief told us that if the babies are smaller than two pounds, it's more difficult for them, whereas in the States one-pound babies often do just fine.
-Also, make sure if you deliver in Colombia that you have your husband advocating for you," explained one expat.
+Also, make sure if you deliver in Colombia that you have your husband advocating for you," said one person in Bogota.

 "Ensure that you have ample pre- and post-natal care, as this will be invaluable to your peace of mind during the pregnancy and in the months following the birth.
 Make sure you have all relevant paperwork, such as the birth certificate and a passport, in order before the baby’s arrival.
 Make sure you are familiar with the healthcare system in your region, so you can quickly get help if needed.
 Consider enrolling in a childbirth class to ensure you’re familiar with the local standards of birthing and to build a support network with other expat parents.
 Consider involving a doula, who may be able to provide additional for insight and assistance.
-Finally, do research ahead of time regarding your visa and residency situation, as having a baby may result in new paperwork," said one person in Colombia.
+Finally, do research ahead of time regarding your visa and residency situation, as having a baby may result in new paperwork," remarked one expat in Colombia.

 Are healthcare services good in Colombia?